Suitable for: Anyone who works as an employee

-Jake is a chef and is wondering whether he is able to claim the cost of his checked pants that he just bought himself.
+Jake is a chef and is wondering whether he is able to claim the cost of his chef's hat that he just bought himself.

-The pants are occupation specific, as they are part of a chef’s uniform.
-Jake also wouldn’t reasonably expect to wear these checked pants as part of his day-to-day attire, and they’re easily identifiable as being pants that a chef would wear in a kitchen.
+The hat is occupation specific, as they are part of a chef’s uniform.
+Jake also wouldn’t reasonably expect to wear this hat as part of his day-to-day attire, and they’re easily identifiable as being a hat that a chef would wear in a kitchen.

-Given the pants meet all the necessary criteria, the purchase and cleaning expenses are claimable on Jake’s income tax return.
+Given the hat meets all the necessary criteria, the purchase and cleaning expenses are claimable on Jake’s income tax return.

 Jesse is a bartender and has bought a new pair of black pants and a plain white shirt to meet the dress code for staff at the bar she works at.